swen90006-2026/assignment-1/README.md

 #### Task 0 -- Identify Yourself

+You may clone this repository and work on a local copy on your computer, or store your work in your own GitHub repository.
+If you use GitHub, make sure that your repository is private.
+Do NOT fork this repository directly, as doing so may make your work publicly accessible.

 Edit **`id.txt`**, replacing the sample ID with your own, making sure it only includes your student ID.
 For example, if my student number is 190000, I would change the placeholder 123456 to 190000, with no other information.
 The teaching team uses this to automatically mark your JUnit tests.
 You will lose a significant number of points if we cannot identify your GitHub repo.

 #### Task 1 -- Equivalence Partitioning